 Sheila regained a sense of purpose, experienced fewer depressive episodes, and successfully launched a monthly community baking group.
 She reported feeling “alive again,” with her identity now broader than her illness.

 The Tree of Life is a gentle, empowering, narrative-based method that helps people reclaim identity, recognize strengths, and build resilience.
-It works across cultures, ages, and therapeutic contexts because it avoids pathologizing individuals and instead amplifies the skills and supports that sustain them.
+It works across cultures, age groups, and therapeutic contexts by avoiding pathologizing individuals and instead amplifying the skills and supports that sustain them.
 When used skillfully, it provides both emotional safety and creative space for healing, identity reconstruction, and future-oriented hope.

 author avatar